iXsystems/ixautomation/README.md

-Jenkins automation framework for iX and related projects
+Jenkins automation testing framework for iX projects
 ===========

 The scripts in this repo will allow you to test iX projects, either as an automated job from Jenkins or manually.